Full name Mitchell Eric Claydon

 Born November 25, 1982, Fairfield, New South Wales, Australia

-Major teams Canterbury, Durham, Durham 2nd XI, Yorkshire, Yorkshire 2nd XI
+Major teams Canterbury, Durham, Durham 2nd XI, Kent, Kent 2nd XI, Yorkshire, Yorkshire 2nd XI

 Batting style Left-hand bat

 |First-class debut||Yorkshire v Bangladesh A at Leeds, Aug 3-5, 2005 scorecard|

 |Last First-class||Kent v Essex at Canterbury, Sep 20-23, 2016 scorecard|

 |List A debut||Yorkshire v Derbyshire at Leeds, Apr 23, 2006 scorecard|

 |Last List A||Kent v Yorkshire at Canterbury, Aug 18, 2016 scorecard|

 |Twenty20 debut||Yorkshire v Durham at Leeds, Jun 27, 2006 scorecard|

 |Last Twenty20||Surrey v Kent at The Oval, Jul 29, 2016 scorecard|

 |4*, 2/61||Kent||v Essex||Canterbury||20 Sep 2016||FC|